Glossary

 The Concept of Deep Learning

-At its core, Deep Learning involves training artificial neural networks with multiple layers (hence “deep”) to learn representations of data with increasing levels of abstraction.
+At its core, Deep Learning involves training artificial neural networks and discover their role in AI.
+Learn about types, training, and applications across various industries.") with multiple layers (hence “deep”) to learn representations of data with increasing levels of abstraction.
 Each layer in the network extracts features from the data, passing the information to the next layer, which processes it further.
 This hierarchical structure allows the model to learn intricate patterns and relationships within the data, making it particularly powerful for tasks involving unstructured data such as text, images, and sound.

 Key Characteristics of Deep Learning